Alternate Job Titles: Chief Litigation Executive, VP, Litigation, Litigation Executive, Top Litigation Executive, Vice President of Litigation

 Source: HR Reported data as of August 03, 2017

 This chart describes the expected percentage of people who perform the job of Top Litigation Executive that make less than that salary.
 For example 50% of the people who perform the job of Top Litigation Executive are expected to make less than the median.

 Oversees all litigation related to an organization and ensures maximum protection of the organization's legal rights.
 Acts as a liaison between outside attorneys and in-house staff.
 Directs cases through litigation cycle, reviews new files for coverage and liability issues, and develops a cost effective defense strategy.
 Consults with senior management to resolve issues and decide settlements.
-Must be a graduate of an accredited law school with at least 10 years of experience and be admitted into the state bar.
+Must be a graduate of an accredited law school and be admitted into the state bar.
 Demonstrates expertise in a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
 Typically reports to top management.
+Manages a departmental sub-function within a broader departmental function.
+Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
+Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
+Typically requires 5+ years of managerial experience.
 View full job description